 LC (Inland) and LC (Foreign)

-If a LC is issued to a beneficiary (seller) in the same country, such LC is called ‘Inland LC’ and if the LC is issued to a beneficiary of foreign country such LC is called ‘LC (foreign)’.
+If an LC is issued to a beneficiary (seller) in the same country, such LC is called ‘Inland LC’ and if the LC is issued to a beneficiary of the foreign country such LC is called ‘LC (foreign)’.

 Freely negotiable and Restricted Letters of Credit

 Letter of credit which is marked ‘freely negotiable’ indicates that it may be negotiated by any bank chosen by the beneficiary.
 It is possible to open a letter of credit marked to designated bank to negotiate the LC.
 Such LC where negotiation is restricted to designated bank is called ‘Restricted Letter of Credit’.